 *Programs that Provide Crucial Services to Students

-COSAF will consider prioritizing funding for issues that are ongoing and urgent for the UCD student population, both academic and non-academic.
+COSAF will consider prioritizing funding for issues that are ongoing and urgent for the UC Davis student population, both academic and non-academic.
 Examples of these type of issues are student mental health, basic needs, sexual assault training, etc.

 *Student Services and Programs Fostering Diversity, Equity and Inclusion